 Consumer Information

-The Association represents British Columbia’s new car dealers doing business in over 50 communities around the province and is seen as a reliable and credible source of information related to the motoring public.
+The Association represents B.C.’s new car dealers doing business in over 50 communities around the province and is seen as a reliable and credible source of information related to the motoring public.

-The Association represents British Columbia’s new car dealers doing business in over 50 communities around the province and is seen as a reliable and credible source of information related to the motoring public.
+The Association represents B.C.’s new car dealers doing business in over 50 communities around the province and is seen as a reliable and credible source of information related to the motoring public.

-Thinking of a new vehicle?
+Are you thinking of getting a new vehicle?
 Stay up-to-date on the latest concepts, electric vehicles, capable off-roading trucks and SUVs, cars, and more—offering greater range, fuel efficiency, and safety technology.
-A selection of models as featured in the NCDA’s Signals publication shown below.
+A selection of models as featured in the NCDA’s Signals publication are shown below.

 The NCDA worked with ICBC to make vehicles equipped with factory-installed autonomous emergency braking (AEB) eligible for a 10% discount as AEB has been statistically shown to help prevent crashes.
 AEB is a safety feature that uses technology to anticipate when a vehicle is about to have a front-end collision and automatically engages the brakes without the driver’s action.
 The advanced safety technology discount applies to your basic and some optional coverages, as well as fleet and commercial non-fleet polices that meet the eligibility requirements.